Language Notes

 While it’s natural to worry about speech delays, remember that every child develops at their own pace.
 These strategies can help support your child’s language development, but if you have concerns, don’t hesitate to reach out to a speech-language pathologist for guidance.

 Want to learn more about supporting your child’s communication development?
-Contact Let’s Talk NY Speech-Language Services, PLLC.
+Contact Let’s Talk NY Speech-Language Services.
 We’re here to help your little one find their voice!

 The Sound-Reading Connection: Understanding Auditory Processing and Literacy Skills